hchautran/PiToMe/README.md

     --eval
 ```

-You can also evaluate for all other baselines with multiple ratio `r` by running:
+You can also evaluate all other baselines with multiple ratio `r` by running:

 ```
 python scripts/eval_itr.sh
 ```

-The results will be printed and saved to `itr_outputs` directory.
+The results will be printed and saved to the `itr_outputs` directory.

 ### Image Classification
 Comming soon